oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 > the run.sh contains all the instructions needed to run this "TensorFlow_HelloWorld" workload

 ## Running on Intel GPU
-The sample code is cpu based, but you can run it using Intel(R) Extension for TensorFlow* with Intel(R) Data Center GPU Flex Series freely.
+The sample code is CPU based, but you can run it using Intel(R) Extension for TensorFlow* with Intel(R) Data Center GPU Flex Series freely.

 If you are using the Intel GPU, please refer to [Intel GPU Software Installation](https://intel.github.io/intel-extension-for-tensorflow/latest/docs/install/install_for_gpu.html)